LayoutBench/LayoutBench.github.io/README.md

 @inproceedings{Cho2024LayoutBench,
-  author    = {Jaemin Cho and Linjie Li and Zhengyuan Yang and Zhe Gan and Lijuan Wang and Mohit Bansal}, title     = {Diagnostic Benchmark and Iterative Inpainting for Layout-Guided Image Generation}, booktitle = {The First Workshop on the Evaluation of Generative Foundation Models}
-  year      = {2024},
+  author    = {Jaemin Cho and Linjie Li and Zhengyuan Yang and Zhe Gan and Lijuan Wang and Mohit Bansal}, title     = {Diagnostic Benchmark and Iterative Inpainting for Layout-Guided Image Generation}, booktitle = {The First Workshop on the Evaluation of Generative Foundation Models}, year      = {2024},
 }
 ```